 Characterized by a mountainous landscape, the steep slopes of Son La’s sidewalks are layered in hundreds of rice terraces.
 Especially whilst the lush valley bases are home to little and very isolated farming villages.
 With a considerable population of minority groups.
 You will not need to look far to find people living a traditional lifestyle well away from the bustle and hustle of the larger, more facilities of Vietnam.

 For most visitors.
 Son La is a series of slow prospects taken out of the minibus window when they make their long journey from Hanoi to Dien Bien Phu.
 And whilst the same named provincial capital retains small of touristic value.
 It’s a classic the pleasure is in the getting there type destination.
 There are far less magnificent provinces to lose a day or 2 than Son La.
 Also, in case you are travelling under your own ways.
 Like, by motorcycle.
-Son La holds fantastic possibility with considerable side roads off the main road villages and slopes where you can travel to.
+Son La holds fantastic possibility tour with considerable side roads off the main road villages and slopes where you can travel to.

 The sleepy provincial capital of Son La itself is set at the halfway point between Hanoi and Dien Bien Phu.
 It had been once the site of a French garrison throughout the French war.
 Nowadays, apart from the ruins of the jail.
 The only signs the French made it here’s the baguettes and rich strong coffee.
 A medium-sized city, the provincial capital is divided in two by a small estuary, the fertile banks of that can be given over to small scale farming.
 For a town of note, really the only point of interest here’s the ruins of the French jail.
 So that most visitors give Son La a night’s stay before continuing towards Dien Bien Phu or Hanoi.

 How to get to Son La from Hanoi?